 List (2007) and Bardsley (2008) present very similar extensions of the dictator game, allowing dictators to take money from receivers.
 For individuals who give a positive amount of money in a standard dictator game, the possibility of taking money should not affect their optimal allocation of money between themselves and the receiver.
 In fact, giving is reduced by the possibility of taking.
 This effect is particularly striking in List's data.
 In his control treatment, a standard dictator game with \$5 to allocate, 71% of dictators give a positive amount.
 When the game is extended to allow for taking up to \$5, only 10% of dictators give a positive amount, with a mass point at \$0 giving or taking and another one at taking \$5.00.
 In contrast, when subjects earn their initial endowments, under the \$5 taking treatment, the overwhelming number of subjects neither gives nor takes.
-The sensitivity of giving in dictator games since (i) giving could reflect experimenter demand induced effects, with subjects responding to context specific social norms not to be too selfish or (ii) sensitivity of decisions to an option's location in the choice set.
-As Bardsley (2008) notes, interpretation (i) better accommodates the experimental data and can account for the apparent external invalidity of the dictator game.
+The sensitivity of giving in dictator games to the possibility of taking alters the interpretation of giving for standard dictator games since (i) giving could reflect experimenter demand induced effects, with subjects responding to context specific social norms not to be too selfish or (ii) sensitivity of decisions to an option's location in the subjects who are in a corner solution (giving zero) in the standard dictator game.